submissionUnkown/REGNUM/README.md

 <summary>Install Java >= 8</summary>
 </details>

 ## Quick start

-Start from the run_process.py and pass arguemnt to enrich the rules
+Start from the run_process.py and pass arguments to enrich the rules

 For ex: